 What happens if I have a Cal 1 Card debit account and a meal plan?
 Will the register know which plan to take funds from?

-For Non-Resident Meal Plans: although we don't offer fall only meal plans, customers can cancel their non-resident spring meal plans beginning December 1.
-Students graduating, withdrawing from the University or studying abroad (EAP) can bring proof of such upon cancellation and the $50 fee will be waived.
+For Non-Resident Meal Plans: although we don't offer fall-only meal plans, customers can cancel their Non-Resident spring meal plans beginning December 1.
+Students graduating, withdrawing from the University, or studying abroad (EAP) can bring proof of such upon cancellation and the $50 fee will be waived.

 Does Cal Dining provide balanced meal options?

 Cal Dining offers a wide variety of options.
-Our menus are created by a team of chefs and Registered Dietitian Nutritionist to ensure the balance of flavor and health.
+Our menus are created by a team of chefs and a registered dietitian nutritionist to ensure the balance of flavor and health.
 While our menus are diverse, it is up to our customers to choose wisely.
 For ultimate nutritional value, Cal Dining sources a multitude of items that are environmentally friendly as well as health promoting.
 If you would like advice from our registered dietician, please email firstname.lastname@example.org.

 Where do I find nutrition information?